 For outdoor sessions, the first 90 minutes of daybreak and the last 90 minutes of sunset.
 Depending on the time of year, these times can range from 6-8am and 4-7pm.
 This is how you get that “golden hour” lighting that beautiful and flattering.
-I am available most weekdays and weekends.
 I know it can be tough with little ones when the sun sets later, but it is ALWAYS worth shooting late to get that gorgeous light!
 Remember that my sessions include a lot of fun and playful movement and most kids do really well outdoors when they can explore.
 If you feel you cannot shoot in the evening, you can opt for an in-home session earlier in the day or we can work together to find a shady location for a late afternoon session.

 A non-refundable retainer of $100 is due to hold your session.
 The rest of your payment is due at the time of the shoot.

+I Don’t Like How I Look in My Photos.
+Can You Fix Them?
 My branding is about embracing authenticity.
 Light retouching (such as blemishes or scratches) that doesn’t interfere with major lines or features of the face, I have no problem removing, but anything else stays.
 I never edit out anything that will still be there in a week (wrinkles, scars, birthmarks, etc).
 Women are especially hard on themselves when it comes to body image (myself included)!
 I am always dreading a shot that shows my post-baby belly in an unflattering way or some other part of my body that I don’t love.
 So I know how you feel!
 But, here’s the thing… One, I will do my best to make sure you look your best.
 When you look back at photos that you have taken in the past, especially ones with your children in them, you are probably happy to be in the photo with them and it brings back a flood of memories- how little they were and how fast time has flown.
 And guess who else will be happy to have photos of you?
 Your kids.
 They don’t care what you look like- you are beautiful in their eyes… they don’t see the flaws that you do… they love you for who you are and how you make them feel.
 With a photo of you in it, they remember the songs you sang to them, the adventures you went on together, the quiet moments you had, how you made them feel and most of all, how you loved them.